 Big Audience from across the country expected at 13th Annual Development Viability Conference - Socially distanced #viability

 This hugely popular Annual Conference is now in it's 13th year and is long established as a must attend event with Developers and Local Authorities from across the UK.
 It is by far the largest and longest running event on Residential Development Planning in the UK and attracts a sell out audience each year.

-The 13th Annual Planning & Viability Conference takes place on 25th November and the event itself will obviously look a little different, with social distancing and enhanced cleaning measures in place, plus a reduced capacity for the safety of our delegates and staff.
-We will be closely following Government advice and guidance.
-Delegates will also have the opportunity to attend remotely should they prefer, but still have access to all sessions, interactivity, and networking with the entire audience.
+The 13th Annual Planning & Viability Conference takes place on 25th November and the event itself will obviously look a little different.
+Delegates will have the opportunity to attend remotely, but still have access to all sessions, interactivity, and networking with the entire audience.
 You can read more on our Coronavirus policy by clicking here

 The 2020 National Conference has been completely updated to offer a fresh perspective on the new Planning White Paper and what it will mean for the Residential Development Industry & Housing Delivery across the Country.